 Sample Cease and Desist Letter to Prevent Debt Collectors

-Maybe you’re having some trouble with debt collectors.
+Maybe you are having some trouble with debt collectors.
 In any situation, dealing with debt collectors can be tough.
 A cease and desist letter can force aggressive debt collectors to stop harassing you with constant communication or surprise visits.
-If you write and send a cease and desist letter, the debt collectors have no choice but to only contact you once more time and then cease communication.
+If you write and send this letter, the debt collectors will have no choice but to contact you one more time and then cease communication.

 Re: Stop ALL Debt Collection _______ (Calls/Visits)